William Clito: Count of Flanders

 Louis VI made great efforts to further William's cause in 1127.
-In January he granted him the royal estates in the French Vexin as a base to attack down the Seine into Normandy, and he was married to the queen's half-sister Joanna of Montferrat.
+In January he granted him the royal estates in the French Vexin as a base to attack down the Seine into Normandy, and he was married to Joanna of Montferrat, a half-sister of Queen Adelaide of France.
 The murder of Count Charles the Good of Flanders on 2 March 1127 gave King Louis an even better chance to further William's fortunes.
 He marched into Flanders at the head of an army and on 30 March got the barons of the province to accept William as their new count.

 Initially, William did well, securing most of the county by the end of May.
 But English money and the emergence of a rival in Thierry of Alsace led to a deterioration in his position.
 In February 1128, Saint-Omer and Ghent declared against him, as did Bruges in March.
 In May 1128, Lille too welcomed Thierry, leaving William controlling little more than the southern fringe of Flanders.
-However, he struck back at Bruges and at the battle of Axspoele south of the town on 21 June, William, with his Norman knights and French allies, defeated Thierry.
+However, he struck back at Bruges and at the Battle of Axspoele south of the town on 21 June, William, with his Norman knights and French allies, defeated Thierry.

 At this point, William was joined by Count Godfrey I of Louvain, and together their armies besieged Aalst on 12 July, with the probable intention of going on from there to reduce Ghent.
 During the course of the siege he was wounded in the arm in a scuffle with a foot soldier.
-The wound became gangrenous and William died at the age of twenty-five on 28 July 1128, attended to the end by his faithful brother-in-law, Helias of Saint Saens.
+The wound became gangrenous and William died at the age of twenty-five on 28 July 1128, attended to the end by his faithful brother-in-law, Helias of Saint-Saëns, whose wife was one of William's illegitimate half-sisters.

 William had written letters to his uncle, Henry I, asking for his followers to be pardoned; Henry did as requested.
 Some followers returned to Henry I while others set out for the crusade.

-William's body was carried to the abbey of St Bertin in St. Omer and buried there.
+William's body was carried to the abbey of Saint Bertin in St. Omer and buried there.
 He left no children and was survived by his imprisoned father by six years.